 Literally meaning ‘pie’ in Lebanese, Mankoushé serves traditional Lebanese flat bread and Middle Eastern inspired recipes from Iran, Iraq and Tunisia.
 Using organic spelt flour, some of their specialities include spicy feta (with parsley, onion, oil and lemon in flat bread) or djeij (chicken breast and jadoule cheese in flat bread served with lettuce, fresh tomato, corn and Mama's special sauce) served fresh and warm straight from the wood-fired oven.

-If you’re lucky you may find a seat inside, but there are plenty of tables and chairs out on the street or in the colourful umbrella-laden backyard if not.
+With an offer of breakfast on the weekends, this cafe can cater for every meal of the day.
+If you're lucky you may find a seat inside, but there are plenty of tables and chairs out on the street or in the colourful umbrella-laden backyard if not.
 Mankoushé packs out, though it’s no wonder with dishes so reasonably priced.
 In summer, when you’re feeling lazy, the Mankoushé brothers will even home deliver locally on red pushbikes.